Polls with reading frequency-specific targeting

 - The font lay out of option C is the best.
 It’s easiest to read it’s easiest understand and comprehend

-This is a 4 option poll with 100 respondents targeting Literary preference (Fiction), Reading frequency (1 3), and Amazon Prime membership (Yes).
+This is a 4 option poll with 100 respondents targeting Literary preference (Fiction), Reading frequency (1 3 Books/Month), and Amazon Prime member (Yes).
 A sample of responses:

 - I would pick option "B".
 The book cover looks appealing and unique.